New service checklist for small businesses

 In this case, more clients mean more opportunities for alleged mistakes in your work that might lead to lawsuits.
 So before you offer something new, make sure your errors and omissions insurance covers the service.
 As you may know, Errors & Omissions can help cover your legal fees if a client claims your mistake cost them money.

 Pro tip: An E&O premium may seem like a lot to take on when your expanding, but it doesn’t have to break your budget.
-Learn more in “4 ways to keep your errors and omissions costs low.”
+Learn more in “How to save money on errors and omissions insurance.”

 Compare quotes from trusted carriers with Insureon